-The Department of Art and Design consists of a family of colleagues who work together.
-As a team we foster, nurture and build relationships with the students’ that we teach.
+The Art Department at CRGS consists of a family of colleagues who work together.
+As a team we foster, nurture and build relationships with the students that we teach.

 We are passionate about 'getting to know each individual child' - their hobbies, interests and lives will drive their own independent learning and challenge their creativity.

 We provide students with exciting opportunities to explore, develop and learn creative and technical skills.
 Students are taught in mixed ability classes across all Key Stages and are encouraged to appreciate the work of other cultures, artists and art movements expressing their own thoughts, ideas and feelings along the way.